tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

     intervals = Hash.new { |hash, key| hash[key] = Interval.new }
     @block_order.each do |block|
       # live = union of successor.liveIn for each successor of b
+      # this is the *live out* of the current block since we're going to be
+      # iterating backwards over instructions
       live = block.successors.map { |succ| live_in[succ] }.reduce(0, :|)
       # for each phi function phi of successors of b do
       #   live.add(phi.inputOf(b))